gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 The user can also configure the shape of $$ d[n] $$, allowing simplifications that reduce the computational load.
-As shown in Figure [fig:Rxd], in narrowband receivers the CBOC waveform can be substituted by a sinBOC modulation with very small performance penalty @Lohan11.
+As shown in Figure [fig:Rxd], in narrowband receivers the CBOC waveform can be substituted by a sinBOC modulation with very small performance penalty[^Lohan11].
 For the E1B signal component, the reference signals available in our implementation are: